 Potential Hazards of Crawfish Shells

-1. Choking Hazards: Crawfish shells are hard and brittle, making them difficult for dogs to chew and break down.
-This can lead to choking, especially in smaller dogs or those that tend to swallow food whole without sufficient chewing.
+- Choking Hazards: Crawfish shells are hard and brittle, making them difficult for dogs to chew and break down.
+This can lead to choking, especially in smaller dogs or those who swallow food whole without sufficient chewing.

-2. Digestive Issues: Even if a dog manages to swallow crawfish shells without choking, the shells can still cause digestive problems.
-The sharp edges and hard texture of the shells can irritate or puncture the lining of the digestive tract, leading to painful abrasions, bleeding, or more severe gastrointestinal injuries.
+- Digestive Issues: Even if a dog can swallow crawfish shells without choking, the shells can still cause digestive problems.
+The shells’ sharp edges and hard texture can irritate or puncture the lining of the digestive tract, leading to painful abrasions, bleeding, or more severe gastrointestinal injuries.

 Why Most Experts Advise Against It